The Lower Castle

 The special exhibition

-- This takes you directly to the latest special exhibition in the Lower Castle Museum!
+- This takes you directly to the latest special exhibitions in the Lower Castle Museum and Upper Castle Museum!

 The textile exhibition workshop